Gidon Kremer: Life and career

-Kremer's first concert in the West was in Vienna's Musikverein in 1970, where he played with Thomas Schippers and the Wiener Symphoniker.
-He debuted in Germany at the festival Bachwoche Ansbach and in the Berlin Philharmonie in 1975 and in London under André Previn in 1976, followed by appearances at the Salzburg Festival in 1976 and in New York City and in Japan in 1977.
+Kremer's first concert in the West was in Vienna's Musikverein in 1970, where he played with Thomas Schippers and the Vienna Philharmonic.
+He debuted in Germany at the festival Bachwoche Ansbach and in the Berlin Philharmonie in 1975. and in London under André Previn in 1976, followed by appearances at the Salzburg Festival in 1976 and in New York City and in Japan in 1977.

 In 1980, he left the USSR and settled in Germany.
 In 1981, Kremer founded a chamber music festival in Lockenhaus, Austria, with a focus on new and unconventional programming, serving as artistic director for 30 years until 2011.

 In 1997, Kremer founded the Kremerata Baltica chamber orchestra, composed of young players from the Baltic region.
 He was also among the artistic directors of the festival "Art Projekt 92" in Munich and is director of the Musiksommer Gstaad festival (1996/97) and Basel ("les musiques") in Switzerland.
 In 2007–2008, he and Kremerata Baltica toured with the classical musical comedy duo Igudesman & Joo.
-He also made regular appearances at the Verbier Festival until the summer of 2011, when he publicly criticised the perceived 'star culture' aspect of the festival and withdrew from the festival.
+He also made regular appearances at the Verbier Festival until 2011, when he publicly criticised the perceived 'star culture' aspect of the festival and withdrew from the festival.

 He has performed works by Astor Piazzolla (in the Hommage à Piazzolla recordings), George Enescu, Alban Berg, Dmitri Shostakovich, Béla Bartók, Philip Glass, Alfred Schnittke, Victor Kissine, Mieczysław Weinberg, Arthur Lourié and John Adams.
-He also performed works by Leonid Desyatnikov, Alexander Raskatov, Alexander Vustin, Lera Auerbach, Pēteris Vasks, Arvo Pärt, Victoria Poleva, Valentyn Sylvestrov, Stevan Kovacs Tickmayer.
-Among the many composers who have dedicated works to him are Sofia Gubaidulina (Offertorium) and Luigi Nono (La lontananza nostalgica utopica futura), Alfred Schnittke, Giya Kancheli, Victor Kissine.
+He also performed works by Leonid Desyatnikov, Alexander Raskatov, Alexander Vustin, Lera Auerbach, Pēteris Vasks, Arvo Pärt, Victoria Poleva, Valentyn Sylvestrov, and Stevan Kovacs Tickmayer.
+Among the many composers who have dedicated works to him are Sofia Gubaidulina (Offertorium), Luigi Nono (La lontananza nostalgica utopica futura), Alfred Schnittke, Giya Kancheli, and Victor Kissine.

-His partners in performance include Valery Afanassiev, Martha Argerich, Mikhail Pletnev, Oleg Maisenberg, Vadim Sakharov, Mischa Maisky, Yo-Yo Ma, Clemens Hagen, Giedrė Dirvanauskaitė, Yuri Bashmet, Kim Kashkashian, Thomas Zehetmair, Tatiana Grindenko and Per Arne Glorvigen.
+His partners in performance include Valery Afanassiev, Martha Argerich, Mikhail Pletnev, Oleg Maisenberg, Vadim Sakharov, Mischa Maisky, Yo-Yo Ma, Clemens Hagen, Giedrė Dirvanauskaitė, Yuri Bashmet, Kim Kashkashian, Thomas Zehetmair, Tatiana Grindenko, and Per Arne Glorvigen.

 He has a large discography on the Deutsche Grammophon label, for which he has recorded since 1978.
 He has also recorded for Philips Records, EMI, Decca Records, ECM and Nonesuch Records.
-Celebrating the 70th birthday (27 February 2017) of Gidon Kremer, on 14 October 2016 Deutsche Grammophon released an original jackets box set "GIDON KREMER Complete Concerto Recordings on Deutsche Grammophon".
-ECM Records marked the occasion with a new album of all Mieczysław Weinberg's chamber symphonies, released in January 2017, recorded together with Kremerata Baltica.
+Celebrating Kremer's 70th birthday (27 February 2017), on 14 October 2016 Deutsche Grammophon released the box set "GIDON KREMER Complete Concerto Recordings on Deutsche Grammophon".
+ECM Records marked the occasion with a new album of all of Mieczysław Weinberg's chamber symphonies, released in January 2017, recorded together with Kremerata Baltica.

-In other media, Kremer played the role of Paganini in Peter Schamoni's 1983 film Frühlingssinfonie ("Spring Symphony") and was the music director of the film Le joueur de violon by Charles Van Damme.
+In other media, Kremer played Paganini in Peter Schamoni's 1983 film Frühlingssinfonie ("Spring Symphony") and was the music director of the film Le joueur de violon by Charles Van Damme.

 Kremer is the author of four books on music, including Fragments of Childhood (Kindheitsplitter) and Letters to a Young Pianist (2013).